dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 So let's begin the first step to improve the run time.

 ### 🔄 Convert to ONNX
-ONNX is an open and interoperable format for deep learning models.
+[ONNX](https://onnx.ai/) is an open and interoperable format for deep learning models.
 It lets us deploy models across different frameworks and devices.

-As a bonus, ONNX Runtime can optimize the model for faster inference.
-Before we can use ONNX Runtime to run inference, we need to convert the model to ONNX format.
+The key advantage of using ONNX is that it lets us deploy models across different frameworks and devices.

-So let's first install `onnx`
+To convert the model to ONNX format, let's first install `onnx`.

 ```bash
 pip install onnx